 This service helps the person identify how to be best supported in their own home.
 The person can also learn how to direct their own services.

-The service helps cover fees or materials related to training and counseling that helps families live together.
+The service helps cover enrollment fees and materials related to training and counseling that help families live together.
 Training can be related to

 - ways to build up the person's ability to direct their own services,